javocsoft/JavocsoftToolboxAS/README.md

 ##Project Integration##

 This is an Android Studio Library project.
-To integrate in your project avoiding any issues with support libraries, follow these steps:
+To integrate in your project just put in your gradle
+build:

+compile 'es.javocsoft:toolbox:1.0.1'

-1. Open Android Studio and clone the project "JavocsoftToolboxAS" from GitHub (https://github.com/javocsoft/JavocsoftToolboxAS.git).
+You can also clone the project "JavocsoftToolboxAS" from GitHub (https://github.com/javocsoft/JavocsoftToolboxAS.git).

 ##LICENSE##